microsoft/fluentui/packages/react-spinbutton/Spec.md

 Despite supporting both `min` and `max` attributes a native number input will allow users to enter values outside the specified bounds.
 This situation is resolved via a process called [constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Constraint_validation) that adds CSS pseudo classes to the element for styling purposes and raises validation events.

 There are very few options for cross-browser styling of native number inputs.
-The [::-webkit-inner-spin-button](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-inner-spin-button) pseudo element allows for selecting the spin buttons of a number input but only supported by Webkit and Blink based browsers.
+The [::-webkit-inner-spin-button](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-inner-spin-button) pseudo element allows for selecting the spin buttons of a number input but is only supported by Webkit and Blink based browsers.

 Native number inputs are meant strictly for number input but what constitutes number input is inconsistent across browsers ([see this Bugzilla issue for details](https://bugzilla.mozilla.org/show_bug.cgi?id=1398528)).
 You can easily see this on [MDN's simple example](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number#a_simple_number_input).
 In Edge 96 you can enter exponential numbers like "1e+343434" but not arbitrary strings like "cats".
 On the same example in Firefox 95 you can enter both "1e+343434" and "cats".